Forensic pathology

 Forensic pathology is pathology that focuses on determining the cause of death by examining a corpse.
 A post mortem examination is performed by a medical examiner or forensic pathologist, usually during the investigation of criminal law cases and civil law cases in some jurisdictions.
 Coroners and medical examiners are also frequently asked to confirm the identity of remains.

 Duties

 Forensic pathology is an application of medical jurisprudence.
 A forensic pathologist is a medical doctor who has completed training in anatomical pathology and has subsequently specialized in forensic pathology.
 The requirements for becoming a "fully qualified" forensic pathologist vary from country to country.
-Some of the different requirements are discussed below.
+Some of the different requirements are discussed below (see § Education).

-The forensic pathologist performs autopsies/postmortem examinations with the goal determining the cause of death as well as the possible manner of death.
+The forensic pathologist performs autopsies/postmortem examinations with the goal of determining the cause of death as well as the possible manner of death.
 The autopsy report contains conclusions made relating to the following: